 Job prospects in this occupation are fair.

-Except for a slight slowdown in the mid-90s as a result of government cutbacks, the number of urban and land use planners has grown slightly over the past few years.
-These changes are mainly due to the increasing complexity of issues related to the use of land, both rural and urban.
+The number of urban and land use planners has grown slightly over the past few years.
+This growth is mainly due to the increasing complexity of issues related to the use of land, both rural and urban.
 Because these issues will remain important over the next few years, the number of urban and land use planners should continue to grow slightly.

 Sources of employment

 Most new employment opportunities will come from positions that are vacated by urban and land use planners who retire or change occupations.
 Experience acquired in this area is useful in getting other jobs that are related to land use planning and in getting promotions to management positions, mainly in public administration.
 Some other opportunities will result from employment increase.

 Employment opportunities are available to people with a bachelor's or master's degree in urban and regional planning.
 Not many positions will be filled by unemployed urban and land use planners because the unemployment rate is relatively low in this occupation.
 Other opportunities will become available for immigrants who meet this occupation requirements.
 Although the percentage of immigrants in this occupation in 2011 was lower than in all occupations (10% compared with 14%, according to the National Household Survey data), positions are accessible to newcomers.

 Although a bachelor's degree in urban and regional planning may be enough to get into this occupation, data from the provincial government Relance Survey indicate that the master's degree is becoming a more and more important asset.
 Usually, a high proportion of graduates of urban planning bachelor programs continue their education, while the job placement rate for bachelor graduates who decide to enter the work force is much lower than the average for university bachelor program graduates.
 On the other hand, the labour market situation for individuals with a master's degree is very good in this regard, with a comparable job placement rate in their field of training than for the average master's graduate.
 However, a significant proportion of these jobs in their area of training are not in this occupation.